Register a domain name in the redemption period?

-If you want to register a domain name in pending release, there are two options available:
+If you want to register a domain name that is in the redemption period, there are two options available:

 Option 1: Contact the current registrant.

 If a domain name you want to register is in the redemption period.
 Try contacting the current registrant and negotiating with them directly for the registration.
 You can find the contact details of the registrant on the registration record for the domain name by performing a whois lookup here.

 Option 2: Approach a .nz authorised registrar

-There can be intense competition for domain names once they are released, it is best to contact a number of registrars beforehand to get them to try and secure the domain name for you.
+There can be intense competition for domain names once they are released, so it is best to contact a number of registrars beforehand to get them to try and secure the domain name for you.
 Some registrars offer a ‘bidding’ service to try and secure the domain name.

 What do you mean by domain name bidding service?

-Some registrars try to secure the domain name coming out of pending release to the highest bidder.
+Some registrars try to secure the domain name coming out of the redemption period to the highest bidder.
 Bidding services differ between .nz authorised registrars.

 There is no guarantee that the registrar you have approached will be able to register the domain name for you though.
 You should only be charged for a domain name if the registrar successfully registers the domain name for you.